 Discount it.
 In order to get more stuff off of your hands, offer some sort of promotion.
 Bundle deals or a free gift with a purchase is always a great option.
 For example, if someone buys 2 things from you they can get a third free or if they purchase 3 or more items they can have 20% off of the ticketed price.
 Many retail and grocery stores offer promotions like these because they get customers’ attention and entices them to buy more items.

 Join Forces.
 Try having a multifamily garage sale!
-More families means a wider variety of items to sell.
+More families mean a wider variety of items to sell.
 This especially helps alleviate the stress of doing all of the work by yourself.
 All you have to do is make an inventory and price list and initial what items belong to what family.
 When something gets sold, check it off.
 After the sale review the list and distribute the appropriate amount of money to each family.

 Left Over Merchandise?
-If you don’t want to donate left over items or you happen to live in a neighborhood where garage sales aren’t popular, consider setting up a table at a flea market.
+If you don’t want to donate leftover items or you happen to live in a neighborhood where garage sales aren’t popular, consider setting up a table at a flea market.
 If there’s a farmers market nearby contact them and ask if they would permit you to sell your items and under what regulations.
-As an alternative, sell your items on Ebay, Craigslist, Offer Up, Let Go, Facebook’s Marketplace or to consignment shops.
-Or, you always can save left over items for your next garage sale!
+As an alternative, sell your items on eBay, Craigslist, Offer Up, Let Go, Facebook’s Marketplace or to consignment shops.
+Or, you always can save leftover items for your next garage sale!

 If you follow these tips you’ll rock your garage sale!